 Yes, you’ll get some cold and rainy days, and it’s probably best to avoid Santorini in January if you’re not a fan of coastal storms, but aside from that, winter is a great time to visit Santorini.

 You’ll get many warm, sunny days, and even the days when it does rain, it’s rarely a washout.
-So, generally speaking, the weather in Santorini in November, December, and February is still pretty decent.
+So, generally speaking, the weather in Santorini in November, December, and February are still pretty decent.

-However, if you’re willing to be a little more flexible, you may find that winter in Santorini is an excellent time for you and a way to cut costs on this quite expensive location the rest of the time.
+However, if you’re willing to be a little more flexible, you may find that winter in Santorini is an excellent time and a way to cut costs on this quite expensive location the rest of the time.